 Bhaskar Pant is the Executive Director of MIT Professional Education, the arm of MIT that provides technical professionals a gateway to MIT expertise via education courses and programs designed for them.
 More than 1,500 professionals from over sixty countries arrive on the MIT campus in Cambridge, Massachusetts, every summer to attend courses of a diverse set of technical disciplines.
 In addition, over 10,000 professionals worldwide are now attending MIT’s online professional courses that include topics such as Data Science, Innovation and Internet of Things etc. MIT Professional Education is also offering select MIT courses in locations in Asia, Latin America, and Europe

 Prior to joining MIT, Mr. Pant held several leadership positions such as serving as Managing Director, Asia Pacific, for the Educational Testing Service (ETS), the world’s foremost academic testing organization headquartered in Princeton, N.J.
 As managing director, he was responsible for overseeing the company’s English language testing operations throughout Asia.
-This included the opening of a subsidiary in China that administered the TOEIC English proficiency test for engineers and other working professionals in the nation.
+This included the opening of a subsidiary in Greater China that administered the TOEIC English proficiency test for engineers and other working professionals in the nation.